santiagosayshey/DigiBrain/Content/Philosophy/Argument & Critical Thinking/Essays/The Death Penalty.md

 p1: killing people is wrong
 p2: people who do wrong things deserve to be punished
 p3: the death penalty is a suitable punishment
-c: we should subject murders to the death penalty
+c: we should subject murderers to the death penalty

+using analogy, we get:

+p1: raping people is wrong
+p2: people do wrong things deserve to be punished
+p3: a hypothetical rape penalty is a suitable punishment (????)
+c: we should sodomise